ajwills72/critical-thinking/docs/ScienceTruthHonestyNotesInteract.md

 ## Scientific claims and truth

 Scientific claims are objective, descriptive, and relatively context independent.
-They also have a number of other properties.First, some scientific claims are true and others are false.
+They also have a number of other properties.
+First, some scientific claims are true and others are false.
 A claim that is false can still be scientific if it meets the other criteria.